What about radiation side effects?

 Other side effects depend on the part of the body being treated.
 For instance, if you get radiation to your head, you might have hair loss.
 Or if you get radiation to your chest, you might have a cough or sore throat.
-The skin over the treatment area might look sunburned.

 Most side effects go away in time.
 But there are ways to help you feel better.
 If you have bad side effects, the doctor may stop your treatments for a while, change the schedule, or change the type of treatment you are getting.
 Tell your doctor, nurse, or radiation therapist about any side effects you have so they can help you with them.